 1. Circular Saw

 A circular saw is a powerful tool that uses a circular blade with teeth to cut plastic, rubber, glass, metal, and anything of that sort.
-It uses a rotary motion, where the blade spins and the friction cause objects to be cut in half.
-It is usually powered by electricity but can also be run by gasoline.
+It uses a rotary motion, where the blade spins, and the friction cause objects to cut in half.
+It is usually run through electricity but can also run by gasoline.

-There are different types of a circular saw with varying kinds of motor.
-Currently electric motor, gasoline engine, and hydraulic motor are available for circular saws.
+There are different types of circular saw with varying kinds of motor.
+Currently, electric motor, gasoline engine, and hydraulic motor are available for circular saws.
 It can be operated handheld or mounted on a table.
-Although nowadays the handheld versions are called circular saw, and the mounted versions are called chart saw or chop saws.
-However, do not be misguided, circular saw and table saw differ quite a lot, in function and operation.
+Although nowadays, the handheld versions are called circular saws, and the mounted versions are called chart saw or chop saws.
+However, do not be misguided; circular and table saw quite a lot in function and operation.

 As electricity was not yet available then, a watermill was usually used to operate the saw.
-Before circular saws, logs were cut using a pit saw.
-It required tremendous effort and labor to cut a single wood into lumber.
-Although a circular saw requires more power to cut a single wood, circular saws do not require human labor and cuts faster.
-For the sound, it creates while operating, it has earned the name of a buzz-saw.
-There are many claims to who invented the circular saw.
-No one knows for sure where it was first created.
+Before circular saws, logs cut using a pit saw.
+It required tremendous effort and labor to slash a single wood into lumber.
+Although a circular saw requires more power to cut a single timber, circular saws do not require human work and cut faster.
+For the sound it creates while operating, it has earned the name of a buzz-saw.
+There are many claims as to who invented the circular saw.

 - For its portability circular saws can be used almost anywhere,